Group Health Insurance Policy

 Pre-Existing Disease Waiting Period refers to the waiting period for pre-existing disease before the GMC Policy pays out any claims for Pre-Existing Diseases.

-A Pre-Existing Disease refers to the existing diseases that the insured has prior to applying for the insurance.
+A Pre-Existing Disease refers to the existing diseases that the Insured has prior to applying for the Insurance.
 Some examples of pre-existing diseases are diabetes, thyroid, hypertension etc.

 Pre-Existing Disease in a Group Health Insurance Policy is typically defined as any condition, ailment or injury or disease:

-• diagnosed by physician within 48 months prior to the effective date of the policy issued by insurer or its reinstatement or
+- diagnosed by physician within 48 months prior to the effective date of the policy issued by insurer or its reinstatement or

-• For which medical advice or treatment was recommended by, or received from, a physician within 48 months prior to the effective date of the policy issued by the insurer or its reinstatement.
+- For which medical advice or treatment was recommended by, or received from, a physician within 48 months prior to the effective date of the policy issued by the insurer or its reinstatement

+Individual and Family Floater Health Insurance Policies usually have a Waiting Period of 48 months for Pre-Existing Conditions.
 However, a benefit of Group Health Insurance Policies is that there is no waiting period for Pre-Existing Conditions.
-The Waiting Period for Pre-Existing Conditions can be waived off by paying a nominal amount as additional premium.
+The Waiting Period for Pre-Existing Conditions can be waived off by paying a nominal amount as additional Premium.
 As a result, Group Health Insurance Policies can be customised to have zero waiting periods.

 What is the Waiting Period for Specific Diseases in a Group Health Insurance Policy?

+Another type of Waiting Period in a Group Health Insurance Policy is the Waiting Period for Specified Diseases.
 All Group Health Insurance Policies have a list of specified diseases for which the claims are not paid during the Specified Diseases Waiting Period.

 These Specified Diseases in a Group Health Insurance Policy are listed below:

-1. Cataract
+- Cataract

-2. Benign Prostatic Hypertrophy
+- Benign Prostatic Hypertrophy

-3. Hysterectomy for Menorrhagisa or Fibromyoma
+- Hysterectomy for Menorrhagisa or Fibromyoma

-4. Hernia
+- Hernia

-5. Hydrocele
+- Hydrocele

-6. Congenital Internal Diseases
+- Congenital Internal Diseases

-7. Fistula in anus
+- Fistula in anus

-8. Piles
+- Piles

-9. Sinusitis and related disorders
+- Sinusitis and related disorders

-Typically, the specified diseases waiting period in most health insurance policies is 24 months.
+Typically, the specified diseases waiting period in most Health Insurance Policies is 24 months.
 However, the Specified Waiting Period in Group Health Insurance Policy can also be waived off.
 This is a big benefit of a Group Health Insurance Plan.

 What is the Maternity Coverage Waiting Period in a GMC Policy?